SRombauts/SQLiteCpp/README.md

 If you get a single linker error "Column.cpp: undefined reference to sqlite3_column_origin_name", it's that your "sqlite3" library was not compiled with the SQLITE_ENABLE_COLUMN_METADATA macro defined (see [http://www.sqlite.org/compile.html#enable_column_metadata](http://www.sqlite.org/compile.html#enable_column_metadata)).
+You can either:
-You can either recompile it yourself (seek help online) or you can comment out the following line in src/Column.h:
+ - recompile the sqlite3 library provided by your distribution yourself (seek help online)
+ - turn off the option(SQLITE_ENABLE_COLUMN_METADATA "Enable Column::getColumnOriginName().
+Require support from sqlite3 library."
+ON) in [CMakeFiles.txt](CMakeFiles.txt) (or other build system scripts)
+ - turn on the option(SQLITECPP_INTERNAL_SQLITE "Add the internal SQLite3 source to the project."
+ON) in [CMakeFiles.txt](CMakeFiles.txt)

 ```C++
 #define SQLITE_ENABLE_COLUMN_METADATA